-The list of the longest-serving weapons still in service around the world is compiled mostly from the weapons used by the United States and Russia.
+The list of the longest-serving weapons still in service around the world is compiled mainly from the weapons used by the United States and Russia.
 So far, the internet is filled with articles about the latest, greatest military hardware, with countries spending billions on research to sustain up with rivals.

-In total, over nine thousand BM-21s were built, and they remain in the arsenals of both the Russian Army and those of about 50 other states.
+Over nine thousand BM-21s were built, and they remain in the arsenals of both the Russian Army and those of about 50 other states.

 In total, about three million M2 Brownings hold been produced.
 Even the Soviet Union became the owner of the M2, with some 3,100 of the guns delivered to the country under lend-lease during World War II, where they were used for air defense.